Browse Definitions :

 AI-generated content is becoming popular, but many people wonder how to use it and if it truly sounds authentic.

 AI is growing rapidly in the tech sector, including supply chain, food industry, chatbot, and content and image generation use cases.
-AI-generated images made the news when critics claimed that these AI art systems are stealing people's intellectual property on large models, such OpenAI's Dall-E. And people are wondering if AI will take the place of artists and illustrators.
+AI-generated images made the news when critics claimed AI art systems were stealing people's intellectual property on large models, such OpenAI's Dall-E.

 OpenAI introduced a similar AI program for content known as ChatGPT.
 This bot serves a more general purpose and offers an open prompt for users to ask questions, give a command or ask for an observation.
 The bot answers both broad and specific questions.
 The system generated answers that professors and other educators said were extensive enough to receive a good grade.
 However, after further review, some sources -- such as Stack Overflow for coders and developers -- said the information was incorrect and temporarily banned answers using this system.
-Since there are no limits to answers that ChatGPT can give, a user was even allowed to search how to make explosives and shoplift, adding more controversy.
+Since there are no limits to the answers ChatGPT can give, a user was even allowed to search how to make explosives and shoplift.

 Businesses are looking at AI tools to help with content creation and copywriting.
 The same question is being posed as to whether AI will take the place of content writers.
 While AI-generated content might not be suitable for all copywriting, there are some great ways to use these tools.